Riverscapes/PBR_Planning_Model/docs/getting_started.md

 ## RAVE

-The PBR model is compatible with the Riverscapes Analysis Viewer and Explorer (RAVE).
-RAVE allows users to add data into their preferred GIS with meaningful layer order and symbology.
+The PBR model is compatible with the <a href="https://rave.riverscapes.net/"> Riverscapes Analysis Viewer and Explorer (RAVE).</a> RAVE allows users to add data into their preferred GIS with meaningful layer order and symbology.
 Currently, there are three versions of RAVE - QRAVE for QGIS, ArcRAVE for ArcMap, and WebRAVE.
 More information and installation instructions can be found at the following links.